 If “weather” is not on the list of covered situations, your card will NOT cover winter-related travel disasters.
 And, according to Tysdal, it’s relatively rare to find weather as a covered reason on credit card trip protection coverage, compared to stand-alone travel insurance policies (which will nearly always cover severe weather).
 Travel protection policies on cards are offered by issuers through travel insurance companies – and are generally “stripped down” versions of what that insurer would offer on stand-alone policies.

 That’s not to say no card policies cover weather.
-Select cards from Chase (including the Chase Sapphire Preferred and the United MileagePlus Explorer cards) both list weather under covered reasons for trip cancellations/delays:
+Select cards from Chase (including the Chase Sapphire Preferred, Sapphire Reserve and the United MileagePlus Explorer cards) both list weather under covered reasons for trip cancellations/delays:

 The Citi Prestige covers weather, too, according to its benefit terms.
 The Barclaycard Arrival Plus card, meanwhile, provides trip cancellation/interruption coverage, but does not cover weather.